Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-In this case, the vehicle performs the DLC at a constant velocity of 10 m/s and without any external disturbances.
-Figure \ref{Fig. traj} shows the lateral position ($y$) and the corresponding lateral error ($e_y$) for the baseline Stanley and Stanley-EMRAN controllers.
-Table \ref{tab:lat_err} presents a quantitative comparison of their performances in terms of the RMS and maximum values of the lateral and heading angle errors.
+This case examines the performance and online learning capability of the Stanley-EMRAN controller through a slow DLC maneuver at a constant velocity of 10 m/s, without any external disturbances and uncertainties.
+Figure~\ref{f-2153bc5d50ba} shows the lateral position ($y $) and the corresponding lateral error ($e_y $) for both the conventional and EMRAN-aided Stanley controllers.
+Table~\ref{tw-072a6f25ef22} presents a quantitative comparison of their performances in terms of the RMS and maximum values of the lateral and heading angle errors.
 The proposed neuro-controller improves the trajectory tracking by reducing the peak lateral offset ($e_{y_{max}} $) by 77.25\% during the DLC maneuver.
-The responsiveness of the vehicle to lane change has also improved compared to that of Stanley.
-Additionally, the vehicle's ability to follow the reference heading is achieved rapidly with a smaller maximum error (Fig. \ref{Fig. head}), which decreased by 42.72\%.
-It is evident from the results that the proposed controller significantly improves the trajectory following ability of the vehicle.
-The reduced lateral error limits vehicle collision during sudden lane changes.
+The responsiveness of the vehicle to lane change has also improved compared to that of the conventional Stanley approach.
+Additionally, the vehicle's ability to follow the reference heading is achieved rapidly with a smaller maximum error (Fig.~\ref{f-af2ee2cf8712}), which decreased by 42.72\%.
+It is evident from the results that the proposed Stanley-EMRAN scheme improves the trajectory following ability of the vehicle, thereby reducing the chances of collision with another vehicle during sudden lane changes.

-Also, a comparative analysis has been done with the recently developed EKF-based type-2 fuzzy neural network (EKF-T2FNN) \cite{9067077}.
-The Stanley-EMRAN controller outperforms the EKF-T2FNN scheme in terms of minimizing the lateral errors.
-Though the heading errors with our proposed lateral controller are greater than the EKF-T2FNN, it still has a better tracking ability than the LQT and the previously developed ADRC \cite{7410061} controller.